gasql/DBStream/README.md

   [AppPath]> DBStream.exe -l=3306

 - Open Windows Console as administrator, and run the following command in Server1.
-Then TestDB will stream from Server1 to Server2.
+Then DBStream will stream TestDB database from Server1 to Server2.

   [AppPath]>DBStream.exe -d=TestDB -f="tcp://Server2:3306"